itissid/drop_webdemo/README.md

 # What it looks like?

+> *Landing Page: Drop a pin within the area(no location permissions requested)*
 ![Entry Point](./docs/EntryPointSmall.jpg)

-> Landing Page: Drop a pin within the area(no location permissions requested)
+> *Next: The "Conscious Exploration" bits of the product:)*
 ![First Screen](./docs/FirstScreenSmall.jpg)

-> The "Conscious Exploration" screen. :)
+> *Also importantly: The use of modern AI: A pipeline to retrieve structured info from unstructured text and use RAG(embeddings and the like) to enrich and classify the  content...
+So it does not appear like a smorgasbord of information.*
 ![Second Screen](./docs/DetailsSmall.jpg)
-> The use of modern AI: A pipeline to retrieve structured info from unstructured text and use RAG(embeddings and the like) to enrich and classify the  content...
-So it does not appear like a smorgasbord of information.

 The stack that uses AI and generates the DB(in Sqlite!) is [here](http://github.com/itissid/Drop-PoT)

+# What this repo contains?
+The front end which calls the backend([here](http://github.com/itissid/Drop-PoT) and all the opsy stuff to get it onto a cloud(Ongoing).

-# Stuff specific to building the demo(Docs are a WIP)
+# Stuff specific to building the demo(Opsy)
+Docs are a WIP so things may not work in the short term as expected
 ## Building and Distributing the Wheel.
 There were a lot of package install errors(Oh debian linux how precise you are) and wrangling with the initial pyproject.toml dependencies that needed rust/c++ etc. Often there were errors and it took a fair bit of time building them from wheels/sdists, so I removed the deps that were not needed to build these packages, cutting down immensely on the size of the final installed binaries.
 This took a while...